 Yes.
 There are no restrictions as long as the mobile phone number is logged against your account.
 However, you must have network signal rather than WIFI to be able to receive the message.

 Some payments do not always require multi-factor authentication.
 However, if you have made multiple payments within a short period of time, you may be asked to authenticate.

 Customers who are hard of hearing will be able to select to receive a text message to their mobile phone rather than receive a phone call.

 We will only send you a text message if you trigger this through a transaction or login.
 We will never send you a link to click through or ask you to reply to a text message.
 If you are concerned about a text message you have received you should contact us immediately.

-Yes, from 8th September when you login to the website you will be asked to authenticate.
+Yes, when you log in to the website you will be asked to authenticate.
 We will contact you via your mobile phone or landline depending on your preferences.

-Please add one or more of the below relevant numbers to your list of safe callers with your call protection provider.
-This will prevent the authentification call being blocked once multi-factor authentication is in place from 8th September.
+Please add 0345 1200 805 to your list of safe callers with your call protection provider.
+This will prevent the authentication call being blocked.